Learn how to write a freelance writer bio that lands clients.

 As you can see, some of the above examples have a clear call to action (CTA).
 Tell the person reading your freelance writer bio what you want them to do.

 If they want to hire you for business writing, make sure you invite them to contact you or direct them to your website to learn about your services.

 - Visit my website

 - Schedule a free consultation

-Invite them to follow you on social media, visit your Hire Me page, or something similar.
+Your CTA is the point where you ask the reader to visit your Hire Me page, or something similar.
 Adding a CTA increases your chances of landing freelance writing gigs based on your author bio.

 8. Make Your Freelance Writer Bio Easy to Read

 Bios should be formatted in a way that is easy to read.
 Try including bullet points, numbers, and short paragraphs, so it becomes easier for people to scan your content quickly.

 Your goal is not necessarily text-based ads but rather attention-grabbing headlines or images with clickable links back to the full post on your site.